mattermost/docs/source/collaborate/make-calls.rst

 .. tab:: Web/Desktop

   To start a call, select **Start call** in the channel header.
+When you start a call, you become the call host by default.
+See the `host controls <#host-controls>`__ section below for details on host controls available to ensure calls run smoothly.

+  .. tip::

-When you start a call in a channel, you're muted by default.
+    - When you start a call in a channel, you're muted by default.
 In a direct or group message you're unmuted by default.

-  .. tip::

     - You can move the call widget to a different area of your screen.
     - Alternatively, you can start a call using the ``/call start`` slash command.